 Evans (he was Harvey Hohnecker then) made it to New York in 1955, at age 17, and for 50 years, a half century of Broadway history, he has been a dancer, singer and actor Ñ hardly ever in a lead role, but always part of the action.

+"I didnÕt want to be a star," he says.
+"I just wanted to be on Broadway."
 Indeed, few performers can offer resumes like Evans', with credits that include the original productions of some of the finest musicals in Broadway history: West Side Story, Gypsy, Follies and Hello, Dolly!
 And then thereÕs also Anyone Can Whistle, Damn Yankees, New Girl in Town, Redhead and Barnum.

 "When I look back," Evans says, "I think I've had some kind of angel on my shoulder, leading me toward the best shows of Broadway's golden years.
 I didn't pick and choose them Ñ they just came around that way."